arietd/ariet/README.md

 [Classification of Cancer Severity](https://github.com/arietd/dataAnalysis/blob/master/cancer_Stage_Classification.ipynb)- Classification of Cancer by severity, this was done as part of an assigment to achieve the best Test score.

 **[Forecasting the number of Marriages in 2017 using historical data, QLD Australia](https://github.com/arietd/dataAnalysis/blob/master/Queensland_marriages_timeseries.ipynb)** - Using time series methods we forecast the number of Marriages in Queelands, Australia in 2017.
-Forcast could be usefull for wedding businesses.
-Methods include ARIMA, ETS, Seasonal-Naive.
+Forecast can be used to predict expenses and staff numbers for the future seasons.
+Methods include ARIMA, ETS, Seasonal-Naive, NN.